williamconvertino/MyTurtleLegacy/README.md

 the L-system Visualizer program, and the Darwin Species Simulator.

 NOTE:
 A new version of MyTurtle is currently in the works!
-We hope to have it done some time before January.
+We hope to have it done some time in the next year.